cristianbote/goober/README.md

 }
 ```

-When you build your Preact application this will run `extractCss` on your prerendered pages and add critical styles for each page.
+When you build your Preact application, this will run `extractCss` on your pre-rendered pages and add critical styles for each page.

 ## CSS Prop